All Episodes

 Well, this is a metaphor, but according to Einstein, the larger the mass or energy is, the greater the bending of the space around it.

-So in other words, gravity is a function of mass.
+Oh, now, so in other words, gravity is a function of mass.

 That's right.

-That I get, that I get, that I get.
+That I get, that I get.

-Then an understanding of gravity, if let's say you're correct and it is mass, there would be no reasonably easy way to defy that force, or to cancel that force, or to come up with something that would defy gravity.
+Then an understanding of gravity, if let's say you're correct and it is mass, there would be no reasonably easy way to defy that force or to cancel that force or to come up with something that would defy gravity.

-First of all, it may be possible to make a trap door in the stage by which you may be able to make a hole, called a wormhole, which you can go through the trap door and then exit someplace else.
+First of all, it may be possible to make a trapdoor in the stage by which you may be able to make a hole called a wormhole, which you can go through the trapdoor and then exit someplace else.

-Now, in order to do that, in order to actually make a hole in the stage...
-Like in Contact, right?
+Now, in order to do that, in order to actually make a hole in the stage, like in contact, right?

 That's right.